Rep. McKinley bill would preserve coal, natural gas jobs

 McKinley’s bill focuses on a mindset of “innovate first, regulate later” and he believes very strongly that the only way to achieve lower carbon emissions is through carbon capture research so the U.S. can continue to use its current infrastructure but just use it in a cleaner way.

-“We’re going for 10 years of research, then develop a clean energy standard, or CES,” McKinley said.
-“That will say we are going to reduce carbon emissions by 80% by 2050.”
+“We’re going for 10 years of research, then develop a clean energy standard, or CES,” McKinley said. “[The CES] will say we are going to reduce carbon emissions by 80% by 2050.”

 McKinley hopes the energy sector will underestimate and overdeliver.
 Much of the energy sector believes that reaching a carbon pollution-free goal by 2050 is very realistic, unlike Biden’s proposed target of 2035.
 First Energy, owner of Mon Power, has already pledged to be carbon neutral by 2050.